mvolkmann/blog/src/swift/CloudKit.md

 This is useful for data such as images, audio, and video.
 The data for asset fields is stored outside of the record data and is referenced from records by URLs.

 TODO: Try this.

+### Zones

+To create a new zone:

+1. In the left nav under "Data", click "Records".
+1. Click the "+" after "Zones".
+1. In the right pane, select a database type such as "Private Database".
+1. Enter a zone name.
+1. Click the blue "Save" button.

+TODO: Try this.